GID0317/MyTel-U_WinUI3/README.md

 </div>

-This application was made by the community for MyTel-U on the modern desktop Windows 10 or 11.
+This application was made by the MyTel-U Launcher community to run on the modern desktop Windows 10 or 11.
 Developed using Microsoft’s WinUI3 fluent design, now you can use My Tel-U on your desktop!

 This project is open source, so any contributions are welcomed! （￣︶￣）↗